ArdanaLabs/apps-team/stablecoin-overview.md

 In a debt auction, the governance token is minted and sold (thus diluting the supply) for the dUSD which is then burned.

+This is all part of the MakerDAO system.
+Unfortunately, Ardana governance tokens (exDANA) cannot be minted.
+Not even DANA can be minted ad infinum.
+This means that we need an alternative to the debt auction system (and possibly the surplus auction system as well?).
+The alternative is to put together a buffer, filled with part of the stability fee profits, and to use that to buy back dUSD and burn it when necessary, i.e. when the amount of dUSD in circulation is bigger than the amount that is backed by vaults.

 ## Surplus auction

 Surplus auctions are the reverse of debt auctions: if the protocol accumulated